What does the shodan mean and what is the best way to prepare for it? What do the higher dan grades signify?

 What if I don't make progress so quickly?
 What if something comes up in my life?
 What if my teacher tells me to postpone?

 The shodan grading is a stage on the path of your personal development, not an obligation or a competition.
 It must therefore suit your personal life situation - and above all, you should enjoy it!
 So if you realise that you don't feel ready, or if your life's circumstances do not allow you to take the exam in a relaxed manner, then it's perfectly fine to postpone the date (ideally before submitting the documents).
-Trust your teachers: if they tell you to postpone, they have your best interest in mind – remember that they want you to succeed.

 If you have any further questions, please speak to the head of the dojo.